 Do you know the first ever share market was established in 1602 by the Dutch East India company under the name of Amsterdam Stock Exchange.
 Today it is known as Euronext Amsterdam.
-In general terms, a stock market crash is a sudden and unforeseen decline of stock prices across a stock market, resulting in a significant loss of paper wealth.
+In general terms, it is a sudden and unforeseen collapse of stock prices across a stock market, resulting in a significant loss of wealth.
 Crashes are generally associated with bear markets.
 We have witnessed many market crashes from historic times to the modern period, some are moderate and some are worse.
-From the Wall Street Crash of 1929 to the Euro zone Crisis, we will take a brief look at some of the tense and worse times in share market history.
+From the crisis of 1929 to the Euro zone Crisis, we will take a brief look at some of the tense and worse times in share market history.

 26. Kipper und Wipper

 In 1923, the State of Germany went through a major hyperinflation, causing a considerable amount of internal political instability, losing important territories in the hands of foreign troops, and ultimately leading to the miserable state of the general public.
 In Germany, the memories of 1923 disaster are still somewhat fresh.
 But, it wasn’t the first time the region has experienced a large scale economic catastrophe.

 In the 17th century, sometime between 1621 to 1623, under the weakened banner of the mighty Roman Empire, Germany witnessed one of the oldest currency crises in the Europe.
 The crisis was caused due circulation of debased foreign coins in the region.
 The name is of course of German origin and refers to the tipping scales which are used to recognize genuine currency.
 One interesting fact about Kipper und Wipper is that only metal coins was debased not the paper money.

 Image source: wikimedia